Can I Sue If I’m Injured on the Subway?

-That is why it is critical to obtain legal counsel from a personal injury lawyer in New York at Douglas and London as soon as possible.
+That is why it is critical to obtain legal counsel from a New York City personal injury lawyer at Douglas and London as soon as possible.
 We have recovered millions of dollars in settlements and verdicts for clients injured through another party’s negligence.

 Subway Accident Causes

 The local transportation authorities are responsible for the safe maintenance of the subways.
 They may prove negligent if any of the following factors are involved: